jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/Nexus.rst

 “\ *Append processed 1D data to Nexus*?” will append each processed sector, circular average or line profile to a Nexus file which is named as noted above.
 You cannot change the name template at this time.
 Note, that if you try to save same sector to existing file, that sector in that file sis overwritten and replaced with new content.
 Make sure you do not loose data this way.

 “\ *Append processed 2D data to Nexus*?” will append 2D (area) data to the Nexus file.
 These will be fully reduced, normalized and if done also absolutely calibrated data – perfect data for 2D modeling software.
-It is the same image as you see when you use “Display processed” on the main Nika panel – fully corrected 2D data before reduction to 1D.
+It is the same Figure as you see when you use “Display processed” on the main Nika panel – fully corrected 2D data before reduction to 1D.

 “Rebin 2D data before appending” – this is not working right in version 2.75 and since no one can likely use it downstream, do not use it at this time.
 It will be fixed later and hopefully 2D fitting program will be also created later.

 “Create NEW Nexus file with RAW data?” check if you have input file different than Nexus and want to create Nexus NXsas (RAW data) file.
-You can include also Blank and Mask images in the same file.
+You can include also Blank and Mask Figures in the same file.
 I do not believe there is much need for this, but it is simple functionality.
-Not sure if there is program which can read these data better than the read (Tiff/whatever) images you have.
+Not sure if there is program which can read these data better than the read (Tiff/whatever) Figures you have.
 Note, the name template cannot be changed and the new Nexus file will be stored in Export path location same as Nika 1D/2D processed (NXcanSAS) Nexus files.
 Note, that the processed data Nexus file will have \_Nika in name to clearly show what they are.